hotosm/learnosm/_posts/en/0200-12-05-glossary_en.md

 **[Layer](http://wiki.openstreetmap.org/wiki/Layer)**: A data source that's displayed on a slippy map (often is thought of as a group of tiles stitched together).

-**NGO : Non Govermental Organisation / Agency** ; primarily a not for profit compulsory group of citizens who are organized on a local, national or international level.
+**NGO : Non Govermental Organisation / Agency** ; primarly a not for profit compulsory group of citizens who are organized on a local, national or international level.

 **[Node](http://wiki.openstreetmap.org/wiki/Node)**: A node is one of the core elements in the OpenStreetMap data model.
 It consists of a single point in space defined by its latitude, longitude and node id.
 Nodes can be used to define standalone point features, but are more often used to define the shape or "path" of a way.